PickLL/ToolAssistedStupidity/TAS-Vault/Characters/Little Mac.md

-Bair is stronger and sends back
+Bair is stronger and sends back\
-Fair is normal
+Fair is normal\
-Dair is normal
+Dair is normal\
-Upair is normal
+Upair is normal\
-NeutralB charges faster
+NeutralB charges faster\
-SideB goes higher
+SideB goes higher\
+Nair moves up